Skip to main content

 Liver transplantation has become a well-recognized treatment option for people with end-stage liver organ failure.

-Deceased donor liver transplantation is excellent therapy for patients with end-stage liver failure; however, a transplant may not be suitable for everyone.
+Liver transplantation is excellent therapy for patients with end-stage liver failure; however, a transplant may not be suitable for everyone.

 Every potential liver transplant patient must be carefully assessed.
 The assessment phase starts when your specialist refers you to the Liver Transplant Program at Vancouver General Hospital.